Self-love – An essential human quality that is not narcissism, nor is it selfishness or indulgence.

 1. Self-Love Journal

-This worksheet guides individuals in engaging in daily journaling that promotes self-love and -compassion, as well as healthy emotional self-expression.
-Readers are directed on how to journal and are provided with ten prompts, for example:
+This worksheet guides individuals in engaging in daily journaling that promotes self-love and self-compassion, as well as healthy emotional self-expression.
+Readers are directed on how to journal and are provided with 10 prompts, for example:

-- List 3 things – or people – that you’re grateful for today.
+- List three things – or people – that you’re grateful for today.

 - What is one personality trait that you feel proud of?

-By regularly practicing these steps, individuals are more likely to experience self-compassion during difficult times.
+By regularly practicing this meditation, individuals are more likely to experience self-compassion during difficult times.

 This fun worksheet uses positive reinforcement to boost positive self-regard.
 Readers are first asked to design a reward jar, using pens, stickers, or other art supplies.
 In doing so, a simple jar is transformed into a lovely object in which important messages will be stored.

 The second step is to print the “Monthly Good Deeds” calendar and fill it in for the corresponding month.
 Then, each time they do a good deed for themselves or someone else, individuals add a gold star for that particular day.
 Examples of good deeds are also provided.